V3D4NTH/navig-pes/README.md

 ----------------------------------------------------------------------------------------
-# Welcome to the official PESUECC Role-Playing Game, "Navigating PES"!
+Navigating PES
 ----------------------------------------------------------------------------------------

+Welcome to the official PESUECC Role-Playing Game, "Navigating PES"!

+This was my Sem-1 Python project.

-The project's goal is to create an RPG based on the life of a fresher at PES University, Electronic City Campus.
+The project's goal was to create an RPG based on the life of a fresher at PES University, Electronic City Campus.